 But the Rabbis take this a step further and make a Midrash on the fact that the Hebrew word for heart comes in two forms: lev and levav.
 Even looking at these transliterations, you can see that the latter form has a “doubled” vet.
 The Rabbis point out that we each have TWO hearts or two conflicting impulses (good and evil) at the core of our being.
 The lesson isn’t that we are to neglect the evil inclination and strengthen the good inclination, as we might assume.
 Rather, a truly righteous person will yoke both inclinations to the mitzvot or commandments of God in order to direct us toward godliness.

 This may seem strange to our Greek minded nature.
 But the Rabbis make a point that we often miss.
 The evil inclination is really our nephesh.
-It is our fleshly desires, appetites, emotions, and intellect.
-It serves a godly purpose – IF— we bring it into obedience to the Word of God.
+It is our fleshly desires, appetites, emotions, will, and intellect.
+It serves a godly purpose IF we bring it into obedience to the Word of God.
 The strong urge or desire to procreate is only evil when it not sought within the holy bounds of matrimony.
-The drive to expand our territory is good if that expansion is for the Kingdom of YHWH.
-Without the “evil” inclination of our levav, we would have no passion, drive, or desire to accomplish anything!
+The drive to expand our territory is good if that expansion is for the Kingdom of Heaven.
+Without the “evil” inclination aspect of our levav, we would have no passion, drive, or desire to accomplish anything.

 While reading this old story again after many years, I have been struck by it in a profound way.
 We, like Beauty, are also (partially) a beast (nephesh).
 And like his friends, our upbringing has a great impact on our future.
-Those of us raised with godly parents that gently guided us do have advantages, and in some cases, less “issues” than those that didn’t.
+Those of us raised with godly parents that gently guided us have advantages, and in some cases, less “issues” than those that didn’t.
 This in no way implies that those less fortunate in their upbringing cannot overcome through Messiah.
 But I can’t help but to recall the Creator’s mandate that we are to diligently teach our children.
 These words aren’t arbitrary.
-They are purposeful and would not be in the Torah if obeying this commandment didn’t have a direct impact on the earth, us, and our children.
+They are purposeful and would not be in the Torah if obeying this commandment didn’t have a direct impact on the us, our children, and the earth.

 The Beast Within

-The Scriptures that reference our heart, mind, and soul are meant to instruct us in taming our “older” nature and bring it into submission to YHWH.
-When taming and training a beast of the field, we well know that this is a PROCESS — it doesn’t happen overnight, but through persistent, faithful, and consistent training.
-This natural picture of the spiritual should bring encouragement for those of us that still struggle in particular areas of obedience.
+The Scriptures that reference our heart, mind, and soul are meant to instruct one about how to tame the “older” nature and bring it into submission to YHWH.
+When taming and training a beast of the field, we understand that it is a PROCESS .
+It doesn’t happen overnight, but through persistent, faithful, and consistent training.
+This natural picture of a greater spiritual truth should bring encouragement to those who still struggle with particular areas of obedience.
 (Which if one is honest, is all of us!)

 As I was meditating on this practice and Black Beauty, it became clear as to why it is so important to search out the “roots” behind many of our struggles.
-These (bad) roots would have been formed when we were young or may have even been passed through our bloodline (generational).
+These (bad) roots would have been formed when we were young or could be a generational issue.
 Conversely, they could form as we age as a response to unfair, abusive, or hard circumstances.

 These “roots” are basically made-up of thoughts and agreements with falsehoods.
 In other words, our lev or levav has rooted itself with a wrong mindset which brings about incorrect feelings, actions, words, attitudes, and deeds.
 How can one break free and walk, live, or think another way unless he is taught with much patience and kindness?
 Like Black Beauty’s friends, it takes the long suffering of a good trainer to help the beast see that there is a better way to behave and that some people really can be trusted.

-Although godly people are the key to us hearing and receiving the Good News, we have our own homework to do as well.
+Although godly people are the key to one hearing and receiving the Good News, we have our own homework to do as well.
 Please don’t misunderstand that last statement.
 I’m not inferring that the Gospel isn’t enough or that it must be earned.
-What I am saying is that once you RECEIVE the truth, you must learn to walk in it — if you truly desire to be an overcomer and have abundant life.
-I’ve met many people that were saved by the grace of God, but they were still living with much pain from the past, patterns of broken relationships, and great bondage in general.
+What I am saying is that once you RECEIVE the truth, you must learn to walk in it, if you truly desire to be an overcomer with abundant life.
+I’ve met many people that were saved by the grace of God, but they were still living with much pain from the past, patterns of broken relationships, and remained in bondage in some areas.